 - Cry Cute: Playboy starts crying ice cubes when Bugs is about to leave him behind in the South Pole.

 - Downer Ending: Playboy is taken to the completely wrong place in the world, and Bugs loses his mind when he finds out.
-Its Played for Laughs, though.
+It's Played for Laughs, though.
+And it's likely Bogart will take Playboy back to Hoboken and get a reward for his return.

-- Go Mad from the Revelation: Bugs loses it when he realizes that Playboy Penguin was raised in captivity and his quest to take him to the North Pole was all for nothing.
+- Go Mad from the Revelation: Bugs loses it when he realizes that Playboy Penguin was raised in captivity in Hoboken and his quest to take him to the South Pole was all for nothing.

 - Joisey: Playboy was actually born and raised in Hoboken.Bugs: Hoboken!?
 Oooh, I'm dyin' again!